YupingLu/biclique/cran-comments.md

 ## R CMD check results

-There were no ERRORs, WARNING or NOTEs
+There were no ERRORs or WARNINGs.
+There is 1 NOTE.
+This is my first submission.

 ## Reverse dependencies